wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-plan-meeeting-deployment/includes/6-summary.md

 Now that you've completed this module, you should be able to:

-- Explain how to evaluate your organization's readiness to host cloud-based meetings through Teams
+- Explain how to evaluate your organization's readiness to host cloud-based meetings through Teams.
-- Plan for the deployment of meetings using Teams
+- Plan for the deployment of meetings using Teams.